sri/scoreboard/README.md

 # Features
 - displays a game clock and a shot clock
 - display scores for two teams
-- shot clock will reset to 24 when
+- shot clock will reset to 24 when someone scores
-- shot clock won't be displayed game only has that many seconds left
 - clocks will pause at the end of quarters and overtime
-- overtime starts automatically when at the end of a game, score is the same (if you hit a buzzer beater, and then after the end of the game, the score is tied, unpause the clock to start overtime)
+- overtime starts automatically when at the end of a game, score is tied (if you hit a buzzer beater, and then after the end of the game, the score is tied, unpause the clock to start overtime)
-- allows for team selection
+- allows for team selection (click/touch team name)
 - buzzer sound at the end of periods
+- click on quarter to advance to next quarter

 - TODO: use localstorage to save state; allow selecting mins per quarter